For some reason, weekly food shopping has always been one of my favorite chores.

 Simply Nature products

 The Simply Nature foods are free of artificial ingredients and preservatives.
 There are lots of organic choices in this line, too.
-You’ll find these year round throughout the store.
+You’ll find these year-round throughout the store.

 Recycling info on packages

 This is one of my absolute favorite things about Aldi.
-On the outside of every packaging you’ll find an icon detailing exactly which part of the box or container can be recycled.
+On the outside of every package you’ll find an icon detailing exactly which part of the box or container can be recycled.
 It’s clear and easy to read and perfect.
 No more guessing.

 Product packaging design

 Here is another small thing, but impressive to me.
-The packaging is well-thought out.
+The packaging is well thought out.
 The frozen chicken nuggets bag can be reclosed.
 The 3-pack of baby wipes has an easy to peel sticker to separate the soft packs.
 It’s the little things.

 Special sale items